-South Dakota statutes define marriage as a personal relation, between a man and a woman, arising out of a civil contract.
+The law defines marriage as a personal relation, between two people, arising out of a civil contract.
 Marriage requires consent of the parties followed by a ceremony.

 There are no formal residency requirements to be married in South Dakota.
 All that is needed to be married in this state is a valid marriage license.

 A marriage license can be obtained from any register of deeds office in South Dakota.
 Each of you should take your driver's license with you as proof of age and identity when applying for a marriage license.
 If you do not have a driver's license, you should bring a certified copy of your birth certificate, baptismal certificate, or passport.
 In addition, you should bring $40 in cash and your social security numbers.
 No blood test nor waiting period is required.

 Marriages may be performed by a justice of the Supreme Court, a judge of the Circuit Court, a magistrate judge, a mayor, or any person authorized by a church to perform marriages.
 The marriage ceremony must take place within twenty days following the issuance of the marriage license.
 Certified copies of the marriage record are available from the register of deeds for seven dollars.

 Both parties must be eighteen years old to marry.
 If either person is a minor, between the ages of sixteen and eighteen, the register of deeds will issue a marriage license only if the duly acknowledged written consent of the parent or guardian has been filed in the register of deeds office.

 Generally, you are free to marry anyone you choose as long as that person is not already married, or a close relative.
 South Dakota prohibits marriages between parents and children; brothers and sisters, including half brothers and sisters; uncles and nieces; aunts and nephews; first cousins; stepfathers and stepdaughters; and stepmothers and stepsons.

 Common Law Marriages